fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * When you enable caching for a stage, API Gateway caches responses from your endpoint for a specified time-to-live (TTL) period, in seconds.
     * APi Gateway then responds to the request by looking up the endpoint response from the cache instead of making a request to your endpoint
     * The default TTL value for API caching is 300 seconds.
 The maximum TTL value is 3600 seconds.
 TTL=0  means caching is disabled

-### System Manager Parameter Store

-* Confidential information such as password, database connection string, and license codes can be stored in SSM Parameter store
-* Tou can store values as plain text or you can encrypt the data
-* You can then reference these values by using their names
-* You can use this service with , cloudformation, lambda, EC2 Run Command etc

 ### System Manager EC2 Run Command